scify/laravel-cookies-consent/README.md

 This will render the following cookies consent that, will look very much like this one.

 ![dialog](https://github.com/scify/laravel-cookies-consent/blob/9c0ddafe15ad8118ab07979b72094799417f93db/images/dialog.png)

-The styling of the component will also be published automatically, in the `public/vendor/scify/laravel-cookies-consent/css/style.css` file.

-**Notice:** Make sure to include this file to `.gitignore`.

 You can then use this component in order to display the cookies consent window, wherever you'd like.